New Jersey Court Records

 What are New Jersey Juvenile Court Records?

 A juvenile is a person below the age of 18 who commits an offense that state laws categorize as criminal offenses for adults.
 A juvenile enters the court system when a law enforcement agency or private individual files and signs a complaint with the court stating that the person committed a criminal offense.
-If there is cause to believe that a juvenile is delinquent, a law enforcement officer can take the juvenile into custody.
+If there is cause to believe that a juvenile is delinquent, law enforcement officers typically take the juvenile into custody.
 Instead of signing the complaint, the officer may choose to divert the complaint by conducting a station house adjustment or releasing the juvenile to a responsible guardian or adult.

-If the officer signs the complaint and the juvenile meets other detention criteria, the officer must refer the case to intake service to request that the court admit the juvenile into detention.
+If the officer signs the complaint and the juvenile meets other detention criteria, the officer must refer the case to the intake service to request that the court admit the juvenile into detention.

-In New Jersey, family court cases begin with an initial detention hearing.
+In New Jersey, family court cases generally begin with an initial detention hearing.
 If the case proceeds to trial, the family court judge alone will find the facts and deliver judgment.
 There are no jury trials in juvenile cases.
-The juvenile justice system can impose strict penalties, including custody in a juvenile detention center.
-Records generated in the process of a juvenile court case, from complaint to the ruling, are juvenile court records.
-The law does not consider juvenile records criminal records since juveniles are not considered criminal but adjudicated delinquent.
+The juvenile justice system may impose strict penalties, including custody in a juvenile detention center.

 What Information is Contained in a New Jersey Juvenile Record?